cdornn/-bigideas-skills-lab-6/README.md

 ### Installation

-* Download jupiterhub or go to the website online and log in with your account
+* Download SCI JupiterHub or go to the website online and log in with your account
-* After you join jupiterhub you should start a new terminal
+* Open up the terminal on JupiterHub
-* In the terminal, type `git clone https://github.com/cdornn/bigideas-skills-lab-6.git` and press enter
+* Type in `git clone https://github.com/cdornn/bigideas-skills-lab-6.git` and press enter
+* This should download to your JupyterHub

 ## How to contribute